 Some communities typically offer benefits to renewing residents.
-The Leasing Professional should meet with the manager to understand if such benefits exist, what they are and under what circumstances can the Leasing Professional offer them
+The Leasing Professional should meet with the manager to understand if such benefits exist, what they are and under what circumstances can the Leasing Professional offer them.

-Little perks such as painting a room free of charge a carpet shampoo, new ceiling fan or even scaling a rent increase based on some non-discriminatory factor (if possible) can have a huge impact on rent renewal.
+Incentives such as painting a room free of charge, a carpet shampoo or a new ceiling fan can have a huge impact on rent renewal.
 Residents will appreciate your act of thoughtfulness so much that they may end up referring your community to their friends.
 You can further incentivize those residents who have successfully referred you to prospective residents who turned into residents.